 Any steps the Student has taken to address the behavior.

-Aggravating Factors, include but are not limited to, the following:
+Circumstances that may increase a Consequence, include but are not limited to, the following:

 Prior Educational Remediation;